Vaibhav07-M/Strivers-A2Z-DSA-Course/Step_2/Sorting_Techniques/README.md

 - When you need an online sorting algorithm (data arrives in real-time)
 - As a subroutine in more complex algorithms like Shell Sort or Timsort
 - When stability is required with minimal space

+### Merge Sort:
+- For large datasets (n > 10,000)
+- When consistent O(n log n) performance is required
+- When stability is important (preserving order of equal elements)
+- For external sorting (sorting data that doesn't fit in memory)
+- When parallel processing is available (divide-and-conquer is parallelizable)
+- In applications where worst-case performance matters

 ---